 How come?
 And if they’re so special, shouldn’t they be all over the place?

-They come from literally the middle of nowhere, and people only started paying attention to them some 15 years ago – even though they have had several scientific articles on them published all over the world since the 80’s, these resources were not easily available not even in Academia, as access to the internet was restrained to large urban areas.
+- Baru seeds come from literally the middle of nowhere, and most locals only started paying serious attention to them some 15 years ago.
+Even though the seeds have had several scientific articles published on them all over the world since the 80’s, these resources were not easily available not even in Academia, as access to the internet was restrained to large urban areas.

-- It’s especially easy to ignore the baru fruits, for they blend in perfectly with their environment, in a place where other much more attractive fruits grow, such as pequi, mangaba, and wild cashews.
-The seeds are also discrete, and hard to extract.
+- It’s especially easy to ignore the baru fruits.
+They blend in perfectly with their environment, in a place where other much more attractive fruits grow, such as pequi, mangaba, and wild cashews.
+The seeds are hard to extract, and unattractive next to those foods.
 Why bother?

-On top of that, until 15 years ago there was barely any infrastructure in the Cerrado to process and export them.
-Only now there are farms producing their very first crops, and proper roads to transport them.
+- Until 15 years ago there was barely any infrastructure in the Cerrado to process and export them.
+Only now there are proper roads to transport them, farms producing their very first crops, and machinery to optimize their extraction.

-That’s why it hasn’t been a thing yet.
-It was just ignored this whole time.
+That’s why baru seeds haven’t been a thing yet.
+They were just ignored this whole time, for many reasons.
 A buried gemstone, waiting to be uncovered – hopefully in time to save the Cerrado.